eleanorbeers/DS5690-PaperPres/README.md

 Furthermore, to illustrate the robustness of emergent abilities, the authors explore cases where specialized prompting or fine-tuning is applied.
 Despite these additional techniques, the phenomenon of emergent abilities remains consistent: performance improvement does not occur until the model reaches a substantial scale threshold.
 This consistency was demonstrated using LaMDA and Anthropic models, reinforcing the conclusion that emergent abilities depend significantly on scale.

-#### Formal Representation (Pseudocode)
+#### Formal Representation (Pseudocode - Mathematic)

 We can represent the researchers findings formally in the following way:

-1. Model scale: We let *S* represent the scale of our model, which is measured in FLOPs.
+1. **Model scale:** We let *S* represent the scale of our model, which is measured in FLOPs.

     ![image](https://github.com/user-attachments/assets/8d8f9df5-9ed4-4994-986a-c1712570be0e)

-2. Phase Transition: We let *S<sub>threshold* represent the critical point in scale at which model performance is no longer random, but rather a direct function of model scale.
+2. **Phase Transition:** We let *S<sub>threshold* represent the critical point in scale at which model performance is no longer random, but rather a direct function of model scale.
 Thus, emergent abilities are observed when:

     ![image](https://github.com/user-attachments/assets/30a5d08d-6f27-4b2e-b7df-adeb12a353c3)

-3. Model performance: We measure model performance on task *T* as a function of scale *S*.
+3. **Model performance:** We measure model performance on task *T* as a function of scale *S*.
 We observe two distinct relationships here, depending on whether phase transition has been surpassed or not.

     ![image](https://github.com/user-attachments/assets/862943a2-c07f-47bd-9cd2-520b0cae5bc5)

-4. Performance with emergence: Here we observe a noted change in performance of the model after reaching the emergence threshold, as denoted by:
+4. **Performance with emergence:** Here we observe a noted change in performance of the model after reaching the emergence threshold, as denoted by:

     ![image](https://github.com/user-attachments/assets/e5543a06-c6de-4c29-802b-a4dcf8b42d04)

-5. Relationship between emergence and scale: We can assume performance increases exponentially after the phase transition is reached:
+5. **Relationship between emergence and scale:** We can assume performance increases exponentially after the phase transition is reached:

     ![image](https://github.com/user-attachments/assets/460d6fd3-3ebb-41e3-a911-6d7b6832d606)

    - Where α and β are constants that control the rate of emergent performance ***after*** the threshold has been reached.

-6. Detecting emergence: We define the following relationship to represent the relationship between the emergence threshold and scale and detect when the threshold has been met (i.e., when emergent abilities can be observed):
+6. **Detecting emergence:** We define the following relationship to represent the relationship between the emergence threshold and scale and detect when the threshold has been met (i.e., when emergent abilities can be observed):

     ![image](https://github.com/user-attachments/assets/8325827d-a0e9-40e8-92dc-acde68405c32)

    - Where δ is a performance improvement threshold, signaling emergence has been met.

+* *See **pseudocode.ipynb** for code version of pseudocode*

 ### Findings